codatio/codat-docs/blog/241004-new-webhook-event-types.md

 2. **Full payloads**

-  We've chosen to support full payloads, providing complete the data in each payload.
+  We've chosen to support full webhook payloads, providing complete data in each payload.
 This lets our webhooks to function more like a reverse API.

 3. **Reference company property**

 Webhooks that include information about a specific company now have a `referenceCompany` property in their payload.
 It provides access to the company’s ID, name, description, links, and tags.

 Tags are key-value pairs you can define when creating or updating a company.
 Use them to pass metadata, such as a foreign key, to your webhook consumer.
-Start with our documentation to [add tags to a company](/using-the-api/managing-companies#add-metadata-to-a-company).
+Start with our documentation to [Add tags to a company](/using-the-api/managing-companies#add-metadata-to-a-company) and [Filter webhooks by company tags](/using-the-api/webhooks/create-consumer#filter-webhooks-by-company-tags).

   ```json title="Reference company property"
   {